A guide to Brest Fortress – what there is to see and a little history

 What is there to see at the Brest Fortress Memorial Complex?

-The first monument to give you a whoa! moment is the entrance itself – an imposing five-pointed red star (although it isn’t actually red) cut into a gargantuan piece of concrete.
-The walk from the main road gives you plenty of time to appreciate its magnitude and as you get closer, the austere music that is being piped out as you head through the tunnel to the fortress proper is interrupted occasionally by sound effects such as aerial bombardment, machine gun fire and aircraft dive bombing.
+The first monument to give you a whoa! moment is the entrance itself – an imposing five-pointed star, which is carved into a reinforced concrete block and symbolises military honour.
+The walk from the main road gives you plenty of time to appreciate its magnitude.
+As you get closer, the austere Soviet war song ‘Holy War’ (composed in 1941 by Alexander Aleksandrov (music) and Vasilii Lebedev-Kumach (lyrics)), along with an archive propaganda message about Nazi Germany’s attack on the Soviet Union (read by Yuri Levitan, who was the primary radio announcer in the Soviet Union during and after World War II) pipe out as you head through the tunnel to the fortress proper.
+Occasionally, the music and announcement are interrupted by sound effects such as aerial bombardment, machine-gun fire and aircraft dive-bombing.

 Main entrance, Brest Fortress